 Too chilled to linger more, we hop back on our bikes.

 And suddenly, as we roll down into the quaint seaside town of Sausalito, we enter a different microclimate!

 The wind dies down, the sun shines warm and we can sit with cappuccinos by the bay.

-It’s an understatement to say that biking across San Francisco’s Golden Gate Bridge is one of the unmissable highlights of San Francisco.
+It’s an understatement to say that biking across the Golden Gate Bridge is one of the unmissable highlights of San Francisco.

 San Francisco highlights

 If you think you’ve “done” San Francisco, think again.

 There are many different San Francisco neighborhoods to explore.
 (And as it’s one of the most dog-friendly cities in the U.S., you’ll likely meet all sorts of pups and pooches when you’re walking around.)

 And there are many layers of the city to peel.